List of Neighbours characters introduced in 2007: Holly Hoyland

 Holly gets drunk again and passes out.
 After losing her money, Izzy returns to London, leaving Holly with Karl and Susan.
 Holly starts work experience at the hospital, but after learning that Karl has lost his job, she steals research papers to help him out and is fired.
 Holly is selected to go on a six-month exchange trip to China after applying in secret.
 But Karl refuses to let her go until Susan tells him that Holly has never felt validated and will resent him if he makes her stay.
 Karl changes his mind and makes Holly promise to visit Izzy first and to stay in regular contact with him while she is in China.
 When Izzy returns to Erinsborough four years later, she tells Harold Bishop (Ian Smith) that Holly is now studying medicine.
 Karl later calls Holly to confirm that she will move to Erinsborough if Izzy and Malcolm Kennedy (Benjamin McNair), who are now a couple, also do.

+When Neighbours recommenced in September 2023, Holly had returned to Erinsborough and moved into number 28 Ramsay Street with Karl and Susan, formed a friendship group with Sadie Rodwell (Emerald Chan) and Mackenzie Hargreaves (Georgie Stone) and taken a job at Lassiters Hotel.
+Mackenzie meets Eden Shaw (Costa D'Angelo) at The Waterhole, whom Holly realizes is her ex-boyfriend.
+Holly, Mackenzie, Sadie and Mackenzie's housemate Haz Devkar (Shiv Palekar) go out for some drinks to the bar where Eden works, and he spots her with Mackenzie and waits until she is gone before going up to say hello.
+When Holly returns to see Eden with Mackenzie, Eden runs away and Holly reveals that Eden, who was calling himself Ed, was her ex-boyfriend.
+The four friends all go to the bar to get some more drinks and come back to find that their bags, wallets and Mackenzie's rings were missing.
+Holly and Haz go to an address they believe Eden is staying at and they find all the stolen belongings except the rings, before Eden locks Holly in the shed, punches Haz in the eye and escapes before the police arrive.